ShohanurRahmanShohan/NoServer-File-Share/README.md

 ## Installation

 1. **Download the Executable**:
-   - You can download the latest version of the application directly from the [releases page](https://github.com/ShohanurRahmanShohan/NoServer-File-Share/releases) of this repository.
+   - You can download the latest version of the application directly from the [releases page](https://github.com/ShohanurRahmanShohan/NoServer-File-Share/releases).
-   - Alternatively, download it directly here: [file_server.exe](https://github.com/ShohanurRahmanShohan/NoServer-File-Share/raw/main/file_server.exe)
+   - Alternatively, download it directly here: [file_server.exe](https://github.com/ShohanurRahmanShohan/NoServer-File-Share/releases/download/exe/file_server.exe).

 2. **Run the Application**:
    - Double-click the `file_server.exe` file to start the application.